AlexanderDommerholt/dataharvest25-automate-source-to-chart/README.md

 *Basic coding or Python knowlegde is helpful but not required*

+* required: Access to colab.google.com (if you already have a Google account that's available)
 * required: [Datawrapper API token](https://academy.datawrapper.de/article/225-what-you-can-do-with-our-api-and-how-to-use-it)
 * required: Github Account (if you want to set up the workflow to be automated)
 * optional: [Distill Browser Plugin](https://distill.io/) (if you want to set up the workflow on click)